 The world is a confused, frustrated and unstable place, right now.
 If we continue on our current path, we risk feeling and being quite alone in a precarious and rapidly shifting world.
 Already we can see that we will be the smallest partner and weakest voice in almost every meaningful circumstance, whether it be trade, technology, environment or foreign conflicts; whether we are acting for ourselves or as part of a collective.
 The rest of the World understands the dynamics of what we are inviting upon ourselves.
 They see how we will turn Britain into the country with the most urgent needs and the least leverage.
 This makes us prey.
 To allies and foes, alike – from country to corporation.
 What then of our integrity?
 What then of our rights, our standards and our ethics?
 What then for our economy and society?
 For our prosperity and well-being?

 I cannot see how such a reckless course will give this country more sovereignty or strengthen our democracy.
-My inclination would be to seek to withdraw Article 50 and return to as near the status quo as is now politically, and legally possible.
+My inclination would be to seek to withdraw Article 50 and return to as near the status quo – as a starting point, only – as is now politically, and legally possible.
 I propose an appeal to the EU for a pause in the current process and to inform them of our intention to hold a fresh public vote.

 I do not say this lightly.
 I do not seek to undermine democracy or ignore your will.
 On the contrary.
 I seek to enhance your power through democracy by confirming your will.
 It will still be your choice.
 I need you to affirm or withdraw your better-informed consent.
 To this end, I shall ask the Open University and the BBC to present an objective programme of public information broadcasts.